1aryanpro/jump/README.md

-# Hop, Skip, and a Jump
+# Jump

-This is a set of three terminal functions that will speed up your terminal workflow.
+Jump is a terminal function that will speed up your workflow by quickly going to commonly visited websites.